The 20 Best Apraxia Doctors in Japan

 JP

-Mika Otsuki practices in Japan.
+Mika Otsuki practices practicing medicine in Japan.
 Otsuki is rated as an Advanced expert by MediFind in the treatment of Apraxia.
-Their top areas of expertise are Apraxia, Primary Progressive Aphasia, Movement Disorders, Parkinson's Disease, and Deep Brain Stimulation.
+They are also highly rated in 2 other conditions, according to our data.
+Their clinical expertise encompasses Apraxia, Primary Progressive Aphasia, Movement Disorders, Parkinson's Disease, and Deep Brain Stimulation.

 Advanced in Apraxia